cijhho123/MyAnimeList-Fansub-Databse/README.md

 I think that MAL/JustAnotherShiro summarized it pretty good:
 > Fansubs section removed?
 Now that's huge loss.
 Much bigger than API or clubs imo.
 Downloading first episode from multiple groups and comparing them myself is huge pain.

-You can use this extensive database to find the best fansub suitted for you for anime up untill 2018.
+You can use this extensive database to find the best fansub suitted for you for anime up to 2018.
 All according to keikaku.
 **Translator's note:** keikaku means plan.

 # The archive